 Spoon-billed Sandpiper Photo: David Sibley

-Day 1: The trip begins at 6.00pm with a meeting in the lobby of our Bangkok hotel.
+Day 1: The trip begins at 6:00 p.m. with a meeting in the lobby of our Bangkok hotel.
 Night near Bangkok’s international airport.

-Day 8: In the early morning we’ll return to the Royal Project near Laem Phak Bia, searching for additional marsh birds such as Yellow Bittern, Watercock, Bronze-winged Jacana, and a variety of warblers, including Oriental and Black-browed Reed.
-Later we’ll travel to open country an hour or so away that is particularly good for raptors.
-Among the many wintering Black Kites, we’ll be looking for eagles: Greater Spotted and Booted are the more regularly encountered species, but we might see Imperial and Steppe as well.
-The numbers present are highly dependent on the timing of the burning of the rice fields but even in a poor year for raptors, nearby wetland hosts many wintering waterfolw including Painted Storks and Black-headed Ibis, and Garganey, and there is at least a faint chance of seeing a Black-faced Spoonbill or Spot-billed Pelican.
-After an afternoon break we’ll look for birds in one of the wetlands near Laem Phak Bia.
-At some point we will visit nearby Bang Khun Sai where an interesting feature of the town is its ‘swift apartments’ - multi-story concrete structures built by Chinese investors to house wild Germain’s Swiftlets.
+Day 8: In the early morning we will return to the Royal Project near Laem Phak Bia, searching for additional marsh birds such as Yellow Bittern, Watercock, Bronze-winged Jacana, and a variety of warblers, including Oriental and Black-browed Reed.
+Later we will travel to the open country an hour or so away that is particularly good for raptors.
+Among the many wintering Black Kites, we will be looking for eagles: Greater Spotted is the most likely, but we have at least a chance of seeing Booted, Imperial and Steppe as well.
+The numbers present are highly dependent on the timing of the burning of the rice fields.
+In some years raptors have been few and if so we’ll visit a nearby wetland which hosts many wintering ducks, including Garganey.
+Painted Storks and Black-headed Ibis might be present as well, and there is at least a faint chance of seeing a Black-faced Spoonbill or Spot-billed Pelican.
+In recent years we have had our best luck finding Asian Dowitchers amongst the Black-tailed Godwits; in 2020 we counted 46.
+At some point we may visit nearby Bang Khun Sai.
+An interesting feature of the town is its “swift apartments,” multi-story concrete structures built by Chinese investors to house wild Germain’s Swiftlets.
 Thousands of pairs nest in the most favoured apartments, each with its own set of (human) managers and a speaker system that broadcasts swift calls at high volume in hopes of attracting additional recruits; the nests reportedly sell for upward of $2,500 per pound in Chinese markets.
 Night at Fisherman’s Resort.

 Day 14: The tour concludes this morning after breakfast.

-Updated: 24 November 2016
+Updated: 23 November 2020